 In most cases, many more job listings will be found.
 As soon as one clicks on the heading "Jobs" on "more jobs", a new view opens.
 This new view is what can actually be called Google for Jobs.

 Here, Google's job portal then offers many functions to refine the search and filter the search results.
 Provided the user is logged in, he also has the option of saving job offers or being informed about suitable new job offers via so-called "alerts".
 In addition to the above-mentioned functions, Google's job portal offers numerous other features.
 In a separate article, we have compiled and prepared all the functions of Google for Jobs in detail for you.

 Since more than 60% of all search queries worldwide are now made via smartphones or tablets, Google for Jobs is of course also optimized for mobile devices.

 Google for Jobs is only not available for older versions of Internet Explorer.

 The way Google for Jobs works can be divided into two steps.
 In the first step, Google has to add the new job to the index.
 In the second step, Google plays job ads for matching users.

-Google's bots continuously search the internet on a large scale and visit all known internet sites there.
+Google's bots continuously search the Internet on a large scale, visiting all known Internet sites.
 This is called crawling.
 In the process, Google tries to understand what the current page is about.
-To give the Google bots hints about what to find on the current page, so-called schema data can be stored on the website.
+To give the Google bots hints what to find on the current page, so-called schema data can be stored on the website.
 These are only readable by machines and invisible to visitors.
-In order for Google to recognize job ads on a company's career page, schema data of the type "JobPosting" must be stored there.
+In order for Google to recognize that a company's career page contains job ads, schema data of the type "JobPosting" must be stored there.
 You can find out how this works in our instructions.